Respiratory Airway Infections Infections

 Diagnosis of acute laryngitis is based on the clinical signs and symptoms of the patient (see manifestations).
 Viral croup is diagnosed by hoarseness, barking cough, and inspiratory stridor and retractions, which indicate airway obstruction (Table AI-3).
 A patient with viral croup will usually experience less restlessness and air hunger following treatment with racemic epinephrine or water-saturated air.
 These treatments do not have any affect on a patient with bacterial epiglottitis.
 The steeple sign seen in an anteroposterior neck radiograph is characteristic of viral croup.
 Viral cultures usually are not obtained.

 Table AI-3.
-Comparison of the Clinical Features of Viral Croup and Epiglottitis
+Comparison of the Clinical and Radiologic Features of Viral Croup and Epiglottitis

 Clinical Features